Macrometacorp/docs/docs/cep/tutorials/correlating-data.md

     ```

     The output directed to this stream is published via a sink of the `http` type.
-For more information about publishing data via sinks, see the [Publishing Data](publishing-data.md).

 4. To specify the pattern to be used to detect the delays, add the `from` clause as follows.